Registration, Renewal and Restoration

 Practising Card and a Certificate of Registration.
 To confirm the

 currency of registration please use the search register.
 RPEQs are required to renew their registration annually within the renewal period, 1 April to 31 May.
+More information on registration renewals (including legal definitions) can be found in the Registration Renewal Guidelines.

 If an engineer is not practising (e.g. on maternity leave, career break or retired) they may choose to register as a RPEQ non-practising at a cost of $109.95.
 Engineers interested in obtaining RPEQ non-practising status should contact BPEQ.